Insights and Stories that thread our fascination with fashion.

 Thousands turned out for the 4th annual Classics on the Coast Car Show [September 6 2014] , in the coastal downtown city of Ventura California.

 As many as 300 classic vehicles were on display.
-I applaud the amazing work that these car owners dedicated themselves to which took years to accomplish.
+I applaud the amazing work and dedication of these car owners of which took years to accomplish.
 What we took in: hot colors with unique and unexpected body and interior combinations; shiny and satin finishes, and the shapes and curves of those cars that told the story as the sign of their times.

 We met Johnny Martinez, the owner of the 1929 Ford Model ‘A’.
 He has been HOTRODDING for over 20 years.
 “I bought it a basket and started from nothing”, he said in an interview by Dustin Troyan of DrivenWorld magazine.
 He goes on to say he has had 42 wins in 49 months including the prized The Grand National Roadster Show, 2013 award.